viliger18/ClaudeAgents/instructions.md

 - This agent requires web search capability for hash lookups and enrichment.

+- The agent fetches Santa events CSV files from: `https://github.com/viliger18/ClaudeAgents/tree/main/SantaEvents`

+- CSV files are named with the format `santa_events_MM_YYYY.csv` where MM is the two-digit month and YYYY is the four-digit year.

 - Since this agent runs on Linux, it cannot use macOS codesign directly.
 Instead, it relies on online hash lookups and Linux-compatible tools like rcodesign or LIEF for local binary analysis when available.

-- The CSV export approach ensures consistent data format and allows for batch processing of multiple events.

 - Analysis time depends on the number of unique binaries and required lookups.
-For large channels, the CSV approach allows for efficient deduplication before enrichment.
+The CSV approach allows for efficient deduplication before enrichment.

 - Hash-based lookups to VirusTotal and similar services may have rate limits, so pace queries accordingly.